leomrtns/tauari/README.md

 ## Introduction

-mussum dorma
+Python bindings for biomcmc-lib

 ## License
 SPDX-License-Identifier: GPL-3.0-or-later

 Copyright (C) 2020-today  [Leonardo de Oliveira Martins](https://github.com/leomrtns)

-This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version (http://www.gnu.org/copyleft/gpl.html).
+Tauari is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version (http://www.gnu.org/copyleft/gpl.html).